Vikings: Trade

 The Vikings established and engaged in extensive trading networks throughout the known world and had a profound influence on the economic development of Europe and Scandinavia.

-Other than in such trading centres as Ribe Hedeby in Denmark, Scandinavia was unfamiliar with the use of coinage, therefore its economy was based on bullion, that is, the purity and weight of precious metals used in exchange.
+Other than in such trading centres as Ribe Hedeby in Denmark, Scandinavia was unfamiliar with the use of coinage.
+Therefore, its economy was based on bullion; that is, the purity and weight of precious metals used in exchange.
 Silver was the precious metal most commonly used, although gold was also used.
 Traders carried small portable scales, enabling them to measure weight precisely, which allowed an accurate medium of exchange, even lacking a regular coinage.

 Goods

-Organized trade covered everything from ordinary items in bulk to exotic luxury products.
+Organised trade covered everything from ordinary items in bulk to exotic luxury products.
 The Viking ship designs, like that of the knarr, were an important factor in their success as merchants.
 Imported goods from other cultures included: